vike256/Unibot/README.md

 ## How to use:
 1. Upload the .ino-file to the board (If you use hardware)
-2. Change HSV values and communication settings in config.ini
+2. Change HSV values and communication settings in config.ini (Find HSV values with this tool: https://github.com/hariangr/HsvRangeTool)
 3. Run run.bat on host pc

 ## Hotkeys: